openconfig/featureprofiles/feature/security/gnsi/acctz/RecordSubscribeFull/README.md

 			- .rpc_name must equal the path of the RPC call made
 			- .payloads must equal the payload of the RPC sent.
 			- If any of the payloads is truncated, payload_istruncated must be true, else false.
-		- for authorization:
+			- .authz must report the status
 				- .status must equal to the expected and actual authorization status for the RPC
 				- if .status is PERMIT, .detail might be populated with additional information
 				- if .status is DENY or ERROR, .detail should be populated with the reason

-- task_ids might be populate with platform-specific information
+		- task_ids might be populated with platform-specific information
+		- component_name is populated with the record origin component name

 ## Config Parameter
 ### Prefix: